ppy/osu-wiki/wiki/Tournaments/UCUP/2020/en.md

 1. Ulat Bulu Cup 2020 is a 2v2 osu! tournament.
 2. Ulat Bulu Cup 2020 will adopt the double-elimination bracket, this means teams have two chance of losses before getting eliminated.
 3. The score system used will be **ScoreV2**.
-4. Matche will ba played under NoFail mod and TeamVs format.
+4. Matche will ba played under No Fail mod and TeamVs format.
 5. Participants must met the following criteria in order their registration to count:
    - Participant's account must be **6 months old or older.**
    - Participant did not violate the [osu! community rules](/wiki/Rules) within the last 12 months.